Ex-NRA Ad Firm: Um, Wayne LaPierre is Lying

 The NRA has alleged in court that Ackerman McQueen had refused to share its analytics with the gun group.

-But In its July 16 filing, Ackerman McQueeen claims that the opposite is true.
+But In its July 16 filing, Ackerman McQueen claims that the opposite is true.

 “Two days before the lawsuit was filed, LaPierre was in AMc’s office and was in attendance for the presentation of the NRATV analytics,” it reads.
 “LaPierre walked out of the meeting.”